Work with Steve Raju

 A complete audit of AI use across your key functions.
 A Workflow Map of every AI touchpoint — classified by risk, benchmarked for quality, redesigned where judgment needs to come back.
 Quarterly leadership sessions as AI tools evolve.
 Monthly team workshops as needed.
 Async advisory access for major AI adoption decisions between sessions.
 At twelve months: a documented internal capability your organisation owns and operates independently.

 Steve speaks at leadership conferences, corporate events, and executive offsites across North America and the UK.
-Available as a 45-minute keynote, 90-minute session, or half-day workshop.
 Every talk has a specific argument, not a round-up of AI news.
+Keynotes often lead to Intensive bookings the following day.

 About Steve

 Steve started as a programmer, became a copywriter, and spent the last several years working with organisations on what AI adoption actually costs the people inside them.
 He completed the Stanford Machine Learning Specialisation, which means he understands how the systems work.
-His book, Cognitive Sovereignty, is the documented argument — published April 2026.
+His book, Cognitive Sovereignty, reached #1 in Humanism on Amazon in its debut month and is the documented argument for every engagement he delivers.

 Check availability